chiuluis/data/README.md

 # DAta Related Porjects
-This project includes all the projects that I've done during undergradute program
+This Repo includes all the projects that I've done during undergradute program

 A. data mining